rixo/zoar/README.md

 - easily pipe output during watch (so you can use all those fancy TAP tools while working on your tests!)

-- pass `--inspect` and `--inspect-brk` flags to the node process running th tests
+- easily pass `--inspect` and `--inspect-brk` flags to the node process running the tests

 ## Philosohpy